Skip to main content

 Four office workers, one of which is a female wheelchair user, are sat happily on sofas playing a game stacking a deck of cards.

-1 in 6 people have some form of disability, equating to an estimated 1.3 billion people across the globe.
-Everyone is unique and has their own requirements and preferences on how they access the web.
+One in six people has some form of disability, equating to an estimated 1.3 billion people worldwide.
+Everyone is unique and has their own requirements and preferences for how they access the web.

 Some people may need: